md-sawrab/md-sawrab.github.io/_posts/2024-12-07-Statistics For Data Science - Basic Statistics.md

 ### **Conclusion**

-In this first blog, we've covered some basic but important concepts in statistics, like population, sample,parameters and scale of measurement.
+In this blog, we've covered some basic but important concepts in statistics, like population, sample,parameters and scale of measurement.
 These ideas are essential for understanding how data is analyzed in data science.

 In the next post, we'll dive into descriptive statistics and learn how to summarize and understand datasets better.